Christian Community Wins Battle Of Protection Of Churches From Orange Line Metro Train

 The statement by Mr. Shahid Hamid was very clear and had no ambiguity at all.
 The government undertook that none of the properties of the churches would be acquired but his statement manifestly suggested that the government intended to use the land of the Nolakha Church for the purposes of works of the project.
 Careful analysis of the statement would reveal that the land of Nolakha Church can only be used if the Pastor gives express permission in this regard and not otherwise.
 It also burdens the Pastor with heavy responsibility of maintaining the sanctity of the worship places.
 The Pastor is now the one who has to either allow or disallow the government to use the land of the church for carrying out the said project.
 Further, it also suggests that the government would always seek permission from the Pastor of the church for the use of that land or any part thereof for the said project.
 The government is now, by virtue of its own statement in court, bound as it cannot interfere with the properties of the churches except with the permission of the pastors.

 I would also like to draw the attention of the readers to another important point that the government, as per the statement given in court, is negotiationg with the Pastor for the use of land of Nolakha Church only.
-No other church has been required to allow the government to use its land for the said purpose, till date.
+No other church has been required to allow the government to use its land for the said purpose to date.

 Another important point raised by Advocate Arslan Ghous was that all four churches were ancient and fulfilled the criteria of being declared as protected heritage sites within the meaning of heritage laws of Pakistan.
 However, the government could not take any steps for their protection in this regard, hence it is discriminatory against the Christian community.